corda/corda/docs/source/key-concepts-transactions.rst

 Transaction chains
 ------------------
-When creating a new transaction, the output states that the transaction will propose do not exist yet, and must therefore be created by the proposer(s) of the transaction.
+When creating a new transaction, the output states that the transaction proposes do not exist yet, and must therefore be created by the proposer or proposers of the transaction.
 However, the input states already exist as the outputs of previous transactions.
 We therefore include them in the proposed transaction by reference.

 These input states references are a combination of: